turingschool-examples/backend_mod_1_prework/README.md

 ruby 2.6.3p62 (2019-04-16 revision 67580) [x86_64-darwin19]
 ```

-You can ignore everything after the `p` in `2.6.3p205`.
-This output shows us we are running Ruby 2.6.3, which is what we want.
+You can ignore everything after the `p` in `2.6.3p205`- the first bit shows us we are running Ruby 2.6.3, which is what we want to verify.
 If you got something different than `2.6.3`, such as `2.5.0`, go back through the Rbenv installation, make sure you have you successfully edited your `bash_profile`, restart your terminal, and try again.

 #### Setting the Default Version

-You can tell rbenv which Ruby version you want to use by default:
+You can tell rbenv which Ruby version you want to use by default.
+Let's do that with terminal command:

 ```
 $ rbenv global 2.6.3
 ```

-Once you set the global ruby version, make your terminal aware of this update with:
+Now, let's make your terminal aware of this update with command:

 ```
 $ rbenv rehash